This article has been updated to include new information as of 20 January 2022.

 For a quick and easy three-step process, simply go to your location, click “Add UTM Tracking,” then “Use Recommended” and hit “Apply”.
 Provided that you don’t have any pending edits, your edited URL will go live almost instantly.

-Now that you know how to add UTM tracking codes, you’ll wonder where in your Google My Business listing you should add them.
+Now that you know how to add UTM tracking codes, you’ll wonder where in your Google Business Profile listing you should add them.
 There are several parts – or the primary links as we like to call them:

 - Website link and CTA button